One of the questions most asked at Bagua Center is, “How do I cleanse with sage, or palo santo, or frankincense?”

 When the Natives would gather sage, for example, they always leave the root and say a prayer of thanks for the harvest.

-Because the use of sacred plants has become so trendy and are in such high demand, several are now endangered.
+Due to the fact that the use of sacred plants has become so trendy and are in such high demand, several are now endangered.
 Much of the ones sold online have been unconsciously harvested, often from the wild, without any honor given to the sacred plant in the process.

 What are the tools used in smudging?